Optimal transport in Lorentzian synthetic spaces, synthetic timelike Ricci curvature lower bounds and applications: Localization of the timelike Measure Contraction Property

-Being the projection of a Borel set, the claim follows. \end{proof} It is not hard to show that $\fa(\T_{V}^{e})$ and $\fb(\T_{V}^{e})$ are co-Suslin sets, meaning their complement is Suslin.
+Being the projection of a Borel set, the claim follows. \end{proof} One can also prove that $\fa(\T_{V}^{e})$ and $\fb(\T_{V}^{e})$ are coanalytic sets.
 We next build an $\mm$-measurable quotient map $\QQ$ of the equivalence relation $R_{V}$ over $\T_{V}$.

+Before proceeding, we recall a result on the existence of a section for an equivalence relation proved in \cite{biacava:streconv}; the terminology is borrowed from \cite{Srivastava}.
+For readers' convenience we will include its proof.